 The oldest bridge in Paris is the Pont Neuf constructed in 1607, which as you would have it, translates as “New Bridge”.
 (It was built by the aforementioned King Henri IV.
 You can read more about him and other members of the French royal family here.)

-7. Paris became the first city to install street lightening, earning the nickname City of Lights
+7. It became the first city to install street lighting, earning the nickname City of Lights.

 It was also one of the first cities to have widespread street lighting by gas in 1820 and later electric lighting in the late 19th century.
 The City of Lights, indeed.